typedb/typedb-docs/12-comparisons/01-semantic-web-and-grakn.md

 OWL adopts open world assumptions, instead of Grakn's closed world assumptions.
 This means that in an example where OWL has the constraint: *Every parent must have at least one child*, if we have a person with no children, this is still consistent with the constraint, as we may not yet know about John's children.
 However, with Grakn's closed world assumption, if there are no actual mentions of John's children, this means he really doesn't have any children and isn't a parent.

-Open world assumptions lend itself well for the open-ended web, which includes incomplete information from multiple sources, which is why OWL provides many concepts to manage and deal with this incompleteness.
+Open world assumptions lend themselves well for the open-ended web, which includes incomplete information from multiple sources, which is why OWL provides many concepts to manage and deal with this incompleteness.
 However, because of this open world assumption, OWL makes it hard to validate consistency of data.
 That's why relational databases maintain schema constraints to guarantee the quality of data.
 Grakn combines both styles of reasoning: ontological style open world inference, and schema like closed world constraint checking.

 Everything put together, OWL has a very high entry threshold for non-logicians.
 As it's based on description logic, developers avoid using OWL as it's non-trivial to understand the language and its intended behaviour.
 Because of this, Grakn's knowledge representation formalisms remain lightweight, providing semantic capabilities to a much larger audience than that of OWL. **In other words, Grakn is simpler to use than OWL.**